SubiyaCryolite/subiyacryolite.github.io/_posts/2017-04-18-jenesis_data_store.md

 tags: [jenesis,data,store,database,db,mysql,postgres,sqlite,code,java]
 disqus_identifier: jenesis_data_store
 ---
-# The Problem

-I was working on a separate project (more on that later) and quickly got frustrated whenever I had to update my database design.
+So, I was working on a project and frequently got frustrated whenever I had to update my database design.
 This was a by-product of rapidly altering my programs workflows and thus class definitions.
 I realised that I needed a more effective way to make changes to my backend in order to improve turnaround times.

 As someone who was only familiar with relational databases (sorry, NoSQL) I decided to investigate the use of Object Relational Models(ORMS).
 However, I am really, REALLY, lazy.
 I couldn’t bring myself to read official documentation nor to fully understand how they worked.
 Furthermore, conventional ORMS seemed to require mapping classes to defined Schemas in the backend, what I wanted to avoid in the first place.